iethree/wan-party-bot/readme.md

 # Wan Party Discord Bot
+You have chosen, or been chosen, to relocate to one of our finest remaining codebases.
+I thought so much of Wan Party Bot that I elected to establish my Administration here, in this repo so thoughtfully provided by Our Benefactors.
+I have been proud to call Wan Party Bot my home.
+And so, whether you are here to stay, or passing through on your way to parts unknown, welcome to Wan Party Bot.
+It's safer here.

 - just for fun Discord bot to do fun things just for fun
 - anything pushed to `master` gets deployed